Ohio Christmas and Holiday

 Now, the 300-acre farm has 34,000 square feet of furniture under one roof, plus more outside, and a separate building for the bakery and another for the bulk food store, complete with deli.
 The cash registers are powered by wind-generated energy.
 Plus the Miller’s use a lot of solar energy and air compressors.
 In the parking lot, it’s not uncommon for a horse and buggy to be parked next to an SUV.

-Throughout the 2016 holiday season, Miller’s has special events planned to show appreciation for their customers.
-On November 25 & 26 there’s a storewide Thanksgiving sale offering 10 percent off all items in stock (furniture store only).
+Throughout the holiday season, Miller’s has special events planned to show appreciation for their customers.
+In late November, there’s a storewide Thanksgiving sale offering 10 percent off all items in stock (furniture store only).
 This does not include outdoor buildings, gazebos and select bedroom sets.
-Then there’s an end-of-year clearance sale from December 24 – 31 (Closed on the 25th).
+Then there’s an end-of-year clearance sale in late December.
 This includes free coffee and cookies at the bakery and free cheese and candy samples at the Bulk Foods Store.
 Get 10 percent off all items in stock (furniture store only), excluding all outdoor buildings, gazebos and select bedroom sets.

 For a day in the country, Miller’s is a crossroads in time.
 The Amish offerings at Miller’s Bakery, Furniture and Bulk Foods are plentiful and diverse.
 You name it, they probably have it.
 But if by chance they don’t, they’ll make it, just like they’ve been doing for 39 years.